UCL-EO/geog0111/docs/001_Notebook_use.md

 ### Some resources

-There is a useful [cheatsheet](https://www.anaconda.com/wp-content/uploads/2019/03/11-2018-JupyterLab-Notebook-Cheatsheet.pdf) on using Jupyter, and [another, on markdown syntax](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) for you to use.
+There is a useful [cheatsheet](https://www.datacamp.com/cheat-sheet/jupyter-notebook-cheat-sheet) on using Jupyter, and [another, on markdown syntax](https://www.markdownguide.org/cheat-sheet) for you to use.

 ## How we will be using notebooks

 We will be using Jupyter notebooks to present course notes and view and run exercises.
-These will run on the [UCL notebook server](https://jupyter.data-science.rc.ucl.ac.uk/).
+These will run on the UCL Notebook server.
 To connect, you need either:

 * a [UCL VPN connection](https://www.ucl.ac.uk/isd/services/get-connected/ucl-virtual-private-network-vpn)
 * use [Desktop@UCL](https://www.ucl.ac.uk/isd/services/computers/remote-access/desktopucl-anywhere), open a browser in there, and connect to the server.

 In either case, you will need to provide your UCL ISD login and password for both the access method ([UCL VPN connection](https://www.ucl.ac.uk/isd/services/get-connected/ucl-virtual-private-network-vpn) or [Desktop@UCL](https://www.ucl.ac.uk/isd/services/computers/remote-access/desktopucl-anywhere)) and for the Jupyter notebook server.

+You should then be able to connect to the [UCL notebook server](https://jupyter.data-science.rc.ucl.ac.uk/).

 ## Use of Notebooks